1qh/sad/en/en.md

 Describe analysis results with UML use case diagrams

-The order of work is as follows:
+order of work is as follows:
 Modeling work environment of sys by actors
 Modeling requirements by use cases
 Determining relations (actors, use cases)